wholien/sg-sublime/README.md

 ## Overview

 The Sourcegraph Sublime Plugin allows you to view Go definitions in real-time on [sourcegraph.com](http://www.sourcegraph.com) as you code, so you can stay focused on what's important: your code.
+When your cursor is on a certain Go symbol, it should load in a live channel in your browser.

 ## Setup